dschul01/PlotlyProject/README.md

 # PlotlyProject

 README IN PROGRESS.
-Technical issues impacted abilities to complete challenge.
+Technical issues encountered.
 Will be resubmitting to make more professional.

 Utilize Plotly.js, HTML, and JavaScript to create an interactive data visualization on results of a bacteria study.